cgautam21894/Spring-Core-Framework/README.md

 # Spring-Core-Framework
-Spring Core Framework is explained with examples.
+Spring Core Framework is explanation with examples.